-LVIA & Landscape Design for Residential Development
+Services: LVIA & Landscape Design

 The sites lie on the western edge of the village, within the gently undulating rural backwater known as the Mid Somerset Hills, rising above the Somerset Levels.
 The sites themselves are not covered by statutory landscape designation but lie close to Wedmore Village Conservation Area and a number of Listed Buildings.
-They also form an part of the approach to the village from the surrounding area and the transition from the settlement to surrounding countryside.
+They also form part of the approach to the village from the surrounding areas and the transition from the settlement to surrounding countryside.

 “Strongvox Homes have used The Landmark Practice for landscape design and assessment at a number of sites in our region.
 The practice establishes very good working relations with Local Authorities, which helps us to reach agreement on specifications for public open space, play equipment and other aspects of landscape design and assessment.
 This means that critical points of agreement can be reached, which limits uncertainty and the need for landscape planning conditions post planning permission.
 Landmark works well within our project teams and always delivers on time, often to tight planning programmes.
 I can strongly recommend the practice.”